 While operational resilience focuses on the continuity and recovery of critical business processes spanning all of the functions and systems within an organization, business continuity plans (BCP) and disaster recovery plans (DRP) are typically designed and performed within each organizational department.

-In the event of an interruption, business continuity plans assure that critical business can continue with minimal downtime.
-A BCP usually begins with a business impact analysis (BIA) to determine the scope of the plan, and is often conducted in tandem with a risk assessment.
-Your BCP should also include alternatives that allow you to continue operating during a catastrophe and immediately afterward.
+Business continuity plans assure that critical operations can continue with minimal downtime.
+A BCP begins with a business impact analysis (BIA) to determine the scope and is often conducted in tandem with a risk assessment.
+Your BCP should also include alternative work settings that allow you to continue operating during a catastrophe and immediately afterward.

-Disaster recovery helps you transition from those alternative, short-term business processes activated during an incident, back to your regular processes.
+Alternatively, a disaster recovery plan helps you transition from those immediate, short-term business processes activated during an incident back to your everyday operations.

-Operational resilience is critical to success in any business, since our increasingly volatile business landscape means your ability to weather adversity becomes more and more important.
+Operational resilience is critical to success in any business since our increasingly volatile business landscape means your ability to weather adversity becomes more critical.

-Contact us today for a free demo and begin your journey toward building your organization’s operational resilience.
+Schedule a demo and begin your journey toward building your organization’s operational resilience.